Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

 with the sum in question converging in $L^2([0, 1]^n)$ to $h$.

 For the Heisenberg groups we can mimic this procedure as follows: here, our `base' cube shall be denoted as $Q(0, 0)$ where the first zero denotes the origin and the second zero denotes scale.
 Similarly, we define the $C_\beta$ (as subspaces of the Hilbert space $L^2(Q(0, 0))$ of real-valued, square-integrable functions) identically to the way we did with Euclidean space.
-In other words, $C_0$ still consists of constant funtions; for $\beta$ a strictly positive integer, $C_\beta$ is the set
+In other words, if $\beta$ is a positive integer, we define $C_\beta \subset L^2(Q(0, 0))$ as